xycarto/qgis-tiles/README.md

 # QGIS to Raster Tiles

-Method to pre-render raster tile chaches direct from QGIS project.
+Method to pre-render raster tile caches direct from QGIS project.

 - Tested in Linux Enviroment
 - Project is still under development and subject to change without notice